 Are you experiencing any challenges in your match?
 How have you managed those challenges?
 How can we support you with these challenges?

-Are you having any difficulties keeping your commitment to the teen mentoring program?
+Are you having any difficulties keeping your commitment to the teen mentoring initiative?

 What is keeping you motivated?